jumpinjackie/mapguide-earth-data/README.md

 If you want contribute to this dataset, you will need to do the following.

  1. Git clone this repo
- 2. Create a new feature branch
+ 2. Enter this clone directory and create a new feature branch
  3. Create a zip file containing the following files/directories:
     * `Library`
     * `MgResourcePackageManifest.xml`